Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/migrate-from-legacy-property.md

 #### Example CSV File

-To help you get started, we've provided an example CSV file.
+To help you get started, we've provided an example CSV file, based on structure from [Property Setup](doc:property-setup) .
 This file contains sample data that will be used in the subsequent guide pages.

 ```Text import-into-OpenDOOR.csv
 `SPACE TYPE,BP SPACE NAME,BP SPACE PARENT NAME,LATCH UUID / ID